About 40,000 ready for war passed over before the Lord for battle, to the plains of Jericho (ESV).

 It just seems odd that the people of Reuben, Gad and Manasseh would make such a pledge and then only send less than a third of their men to go off to battle.
 Perhaps, they felt that they needed to leave behind a large defense force, east of the Jordan.
 But were they really honoring their commitment by doing that?

-The ambiguities presented here suggest that perhaps another approach is better.
+The ambiguities presented here suggest that perhaps another approach is required.
 Here are a few of the most well-considered alternatives.2

 The Symbolic View